-- Promissory note is simple used to memorialize an oral agreement between two individual because through this note one individual make promise to payback other individual.
+- A promissory note is simply used to memorialize an oral agreement between two individuals because through this note one individual makes a promise to pay back other individuals.

-- Promissory note is also written during real estate transactions in order to ensure payment on right time.
+- A promissory note is also written during real estate transactions in order to ensure payment at right time.

-- Promissory note is frequently used by self-employed persons who seeks to obtain a mortgage to purchase property but due to some reasons they are unable to qualify for the mortgage.
+- The promissory note is frequently used by self-employed persons who seek to obtain a mortgage to purchase property but due to some reasons, they are unable to qualify for the mortgage.
 In such situations, the buyer signs a note and the seller holds the mortgage.
-It is a written promise from buyer to seller for the payment of amount according to terms on right time.
+It is a written promise from the buyer to the seller for the payment of the amount according to terms at right time.

-- Promissory notes are also used by different corporations who want to increase the line of credit because it is most secure way to get payment.
+- Promissory notes are also used by different corporations who want to increase the line of credit because it is the most secure way to get paid.

-- If you want to pay loan to your friend or any relative then use of promissory note will protect your loan as promissory note will legally bind the debtor to repay your full amount on determined time according to terms and conditions.
+- If you want to pay a loan to your friend or any relative then the use of a promissory note will protect your loan as a promissory note will legally bind the debtor to repay your full amount on determined time according to terms and conditions.

-- Writer of promissory note often consider the financial situation of debtor and set payment terms and conditions according to it, for example if the financial state of debtor is not good then he/she can repay debt in installment.
+- The writer of promissory note often consider the financial situation of the debtor and set payment terms and conditions according to it, for example, if the financial state of the debtor is not good then he/she can repay debt in installment.

-- Promissory note is typically written while lending money to other person.
-Through promissory note you can get legal support and insurance to get your money back on specific period of time according to terms and conditions.
+- A promissory note is typically written while lending money to another person.
+Through promissory note, you can get legal support and insurance to get your money back on a specific period of time according to terms and conditions.

 Free Promissory Note Templates